nagisa/kazlauskas.me/entries/h/dysfunctional-systems-2.md

 the Sule is bigger than the Earth, the story of irradiation is even more unlikely as the distance between Gabrea and Brighton is even larger.
-On the other hand the planet can't get much smaller (or more accurately, easier[^3]) and still be cabable of having an atmosphere.
+On the other hand the planet can't get much smaller (or more accurately, easier[^3]) and still be capable of having an atmosphere.

 CombatPlayer pointed out that the game could be set in a different universe following different physics altogether.
 Indeed, that also could be a case, but